-We achieve educational inclusion by continually reviewing what we do, through asking ourselves these key questions:

-- □ Do all our pupils achieve their best? - □ Are there differences in the achievement of different groups of pupils? - □ What are we doing for those pupils who we know are not achieving their best? - □ Are our actions effective? - □ Are we successful in promoting racial harmony and preparing pupils to live in a diverse society?
+- Providing other curricular opportunities including working in partnership with outside agencies and providing out of hours activities - Support for parents and pupils through home/school links - We achieve educational inclusion by continually reviewing what we do, through asking ourselves these key questions: - Do all pupils achieve their best? - Are there differences in the achievement of different groups of pupils? - What are we doing for those pupils who are not achieving their best? - Are we successful in promoting racial harmony and preparing pupils to live in a diverse society?

-Teaching and learning style
+4. Teaching and learning style

 At New Pastures Primary School we aim to give all our learners the opportunity to succeed and reach the highest level of personal achievement.
 We analyse the attainment of different groups of pupils to ensure that all pupils are achieving as much as they can.
 We also make ongoing assessments of each child's progress.

 Teachers use this information when planning their lessons.
 It enables them to take into account the abilities of all their pupils.
 For some pupils, we may use the programmes of study from an earlier key stage.
 This enables some of our pupils to make progress in their own lessons, perhaps after significant amounts of time spent away from school.

 When the attainment of a pupil falls significantly below the expected level, teachers enable the pupil to succeed by planning work that is in line with the pupil's individual needs.
-Where the attainment of a pupil significantly exceeds the expected level of attainment, teachers use materials from a later key stage, or extend the breadth of work within the area or areas for which the pupil shows particular aptitude.
+Where the attainment of a pupil significantly exceeds the expected level of attainment, teachers use materials from a later key stage, or extend the breadth of work within the area or areas for which the pupil shows particular aptitude